-The cryosphere is a fundamental and integral part of the climate system with important linkage and feedbacks with the major components of the Earth System.
+The cryosphere is a fundamental and integral part of the climate system with important linkage and feedback with the major components of the Earth System.
 Here we present the general concept.

 DEFINITION AND GENERAL CONCEPTS

-The term cryosphere derives from the Greek word kryo, i.e. cold, and collectively describes the portion of the Earth system at and below the land and ocean surface where water is in its frozen state.
+The term cryosphere derives from the Greek word kryo, i.e., cold, and collectively describes the portion of the Earth system at and below the land and ocean surface where water is frozen.
 The cryosphere includes snow cover, glaciers, ice sheets and shelves, freshwater ice (lakes and rivers), sea ice, icebergs, permafrost, and seasonally frozen ground.
-In a wider definition, increasingly relevant today, the cryosphere includes also planetary and other forms of ices of the solar system and beyond.
+In a wider definition, increasingly relevant today, the cryosphere also includes planetary and other ice forms of the solar system and beyond.

 The origin of the term cryosphere has been traced to the Polish scientist A.B.
-Dobrowolski which used it in his 1923 book on “The Natural History of Ice – Historia Naturalna Lodu“, written in Polish.
-After him, Shumskii in 1964 and Reinwarth and Stäblein in 1972 elaborated the usage of this term.
+Dobrowolski, who used it in his 1923 book “The Natural History of Ice – Historia Naturalna Lodu,” written in Polish.
+After him, Shumskii in 1964 and Reinwarth and Stäblein in 1972 elaborated on the usage of this term.

 The cryosphere is a very sensitive and integral component of the global climate system.
-It constantly grows and shrinks mainly in response to changes in summer temperature, snowfalls, snow-ice albedo.
-Furthermore, it has important linkages and feedbacks with the atmosphere and hydrosphere generated through its effects on surface energy and on moisture fluxes.
-Mass and energy are constantly exchanged also with the other major components of the Earth system such as the biosphere and lithosphere.
+It constantly grows and shrinks mainly in response to changes in summer temperature, snowfalls, and snow-ice albedo.
+Furthermore, it has important linkages and feedback with the atmosphere and hydrosphere generated through its effects on surface energy and moisture fluxes.
+Mass and energy are constantly exchanged with the other major Earth system components, such as the biosphere and lithosphere.

-As such, the cryosphere affects atmospheric processes such as clouds and precipitation, and surface hydrology through changes in the amount of fresh water on lands and oceans.
-It locks up freshwater on continental ice masses when it freezes, and releases a large amount of it when snow or ice melts.
+As such, the cryosphere affects atmospheric processes such as clouds, precipitation, and surface hydrology through changes in the amount of fresh water on lands and oceans.
+It locks up freshwater on continental ice masses when it freezes and releases much of it when snow or ice melts.
 The latter affects thermohaline oceanic circulation.
-In the table below we reported from the IPCC Special Report on the Ocean and Cryosphere (2019) all the cryospheric components and sea-level equivalent from different sources.
+In the table below, we reported from the IPCC Special Report on the Ocean and Cryosphere (2019) all the cryospheric components and sea-level equivalents from different sources.

 Table of cryospheric components and sea level equivalent from different sources (The Global Cryosphere 2011; IPCC Special Report on the Ocean and Cryosphere in a Changing Climate, 2019)

-Around 10% of Earth’s land area is covered by glaciers or ice sheets.
+Glaciers or ice sheets cover around 10% of Earth’s land area.
 Ice sheets are the greatest potential source of fresh water, holding approximately 77% of the global total.
-Only a very small fraction (0.5%) lies in ice caps and glaciers outside Antarctica and Greenland both counting for about 64 m of sea-level equivalent.
+Only a small fraction (0.5%) lies in ice caps and glaciers outside Antarctica and Greenland, accounting for about 64 m of sea-level equivalent.
 Antarctica accounts for 90% of this (57 m) and Greenland almost 10% (7.3 m).

 The cryosphere has both seasonally varying features and more permanent components.
-Mean snow cover extent in the Northern Hemisphere ranges from ~ 46 million km² in January to 3.8 million km² in September having the second largest extent of any component of the cryosphere with a mean annual of approximately 26 million km².
+The mean snow cover extent in the Northern Hemisphere ranges from ~ 46 million km² in January to 3.8 million km² in September, with the second largest extent of any cryosphere component with a mean annual of approximately 26 million km².

 INTERACTIONS BETWEEN CRYOSPHERE AND THE CLIMATE SYSTEM